rtosholdings/riptable/README.md

 How can I trust RipTable calculations?
 --------------------------------------
 RipTable has been in development for 3 years and tested by dozens of quants at a large financial firm.
-It has a full suite of testing (see: riptable/tests).
+It has a full suite of [testing](riptable/tests).
 However just like any project, we still disover bugs and improvements.
 Please report them using github issues.

 How can RipTable perform the same calculations faster?
 ------------------------------------------------------